Ignacio Hernando de Larramendi y Montiano: Late politics: in the back seat

-In 1970, when the Hugocarlista domination was not yet complete, the Madrid party branch nominated Larramendi to take part in Arbonne gathering, styled as a would-be platform for compromise between the Progressists and the Traditionalists.
-Considered representative of the Traditionalists but not involved in internal party struggle he seemed an in-between delegate and indeed adopted a conciliatory stand.
-In what sounded like a distant echo of pro-social writings of his father, Larramendi declared that if the party was to embrace socialist ideas its members should act instead of talking, and that he would start with himself.
-The point was about his position of a corporate business leader, but most of those present took it for support of Don Carlos Hugo.
-They were soon proved wrong; Larramendi stayed out of the newly emergent Partido Carlista and in 1975 addressed his king, Don Javier, with a joint letter, in ultimative terms demanding confirmation of Traditionalist principles.
-As the claimant abdicated in favor of his son the Traditionalists addressed Don Carlos Hugo with another letter; Larramendi was among the signatories neither of this nor of the following document, marking ultimate break with the new claimant.
-In the mid-1970 he loosely neared Sixtinos, but refrained from political activity after the death of Franco.
+In 1970, when the Hugocarlista domination was not yet complete, the Madrid party branch nominated Larramendi to take part in a gathering in Arbonne, styled as a would-be platform for compromise between the Progressives and the Traditionalists.
+Considered a representative of the Traditionalists but not involved in the internal party struggle he seemed an in-between delegate and indeed adopted a conciliatory stance.
+In what sounded like a distant echo of the pro-social writings of his father, Larramendi declared that if the party was to embrace socialist ideas its members should act instead of talking, and that he would start with himself.
+The point was about his position as a corporate business leader, but most of those present took it for support of Don Carlos Hugo.
+They were soon proven wrong; Larramendi stayed out of the newly emergent Partido Carlista and in 1975 addressed his king, Don Javier, with a joint letter, in ultimative terms demanding confirmation of Traditionalist principles.
+As the claimant abdicated in favor of his son, the Traditionalists addressed Don Carlos Hugo with another letter; Larramendi was not among the signatories for neither this nor the following document, marking an ultimate break with the new claimant.
+In the mid-1970s he loosely neared Sixtinos, but refrained from political activity after the death of Franco.